 The person who initiated the research and buying process

 Other departments that work directly with the end user of your product

 To make sure you’re not overlooking anyone in the decision process, ask your lead the following questions:

-As well as helping you get in touch with all the right people as early as possible, these questions also show that you care.
+These questions will help you get in touch with all the right people as early as possible.

-Now that you and your team are in full speed, what’s the best way to split everyone’s time between prospecting, closing deals, onboarding, upselling and reducing churn?
+What’s the best way to split your team’s time between prospecting, closing deals, onboarding, upselling and reducing churn?